MarkRyuo/Animals/README.md

     - Polymorphism
     - Encapsulation

+## Current V.2

+    Version -2

 ### V.1

-    Version 1 is a simple inheritance and abstract
+    Version -1 is a simple inheritance and abstract